 In response to the serious nature of the problem, the NHTSA recently convened a conference on the topic titled “Asleep at the Wheel: A Nation of Drowsy Drivers.”
 The conference, which was held in conjunction with National Drowsy Driving Prevention Week (November 1 – 8, 2015), gathered experts in the field to discuss the scope of the problem and possible solutions.

-If you have been injured or lost a loved one in a drowsy driving-related car crash, or an automobile accident of any kind, please contact The Jeffcoat Firm to better understand your legal options.
+If you have been injured or lost a loved one in a drowsy driving-related car crash, or an automobile accident of any kind (such as a drunk driver accident in South Carolina), please contact The Jeffcoat Firm to better understand your legal options.

 To arrange a free case review with a highly skilled South Carolina car accident lawyer who serves Richland and Lexington Counties, dial (803) 200-2000.